Help Center

 • Attendance upsert requires exactly one of user_id or invited_email.

-7. Security and operations checklist
+9. Security and operations checklist

-• Rotate tokens on a schedule and when team access changes.
+• Rotate tokens when staff access changes.